Antas-Sharma36/UP-THE-FIT/README.md

-The home page of this project is located inside home_page directory.
+<p>The home page of this project is located inside home_page directory.</p>
-To run the project run the index.html inside the home_page directory using a live server.
+<p>To run the project run the index.html inside the home_page directory using a live server.</p>